Our Version of the Tibetan Chuba Dress

-It''s also pretty practical.
-And well, it does look quite beautiful as well.
+It's also pretty practical.
+And well, it looks quite beautiful as well.

 While the chuba is worn throughout Tibet by both men and women, the fabric it is made from will vary; generally Nomadic peoples wear their chubas made from sheepskins or leather due to the cold.
 Most others wear theirs made from woven wool.
 Special occasion chubas (such as weddings or ceremonies) can be made from silk brocade, and often include otter fur trim.